Azure-Samples/terraform-fundamentals-labs/docs/01-core-terraform-workflow/03-day-n-operations.md

 If the plan looks as expected, go ahead and remove the resource group that we created using `destroy` operation.

 `Destroy` depends on your state file to decide what needs to be removed.
-Unlike apply it cannot be invoked with a `.tfplan` file.

 > Note that a shortcut to performing a destroy plan and apply is `terraform destroy`.